When it comes to what smoothie ingredients to use, you have several options for a liquid base.

 So why is water good in smoothies?

-I remember last year I read some green smoothie recipes online that used water, and I thought it was weird.
+I remember very early in my green smoothie journey, I read some green smoothie recipes online that used water, and I thought it was weird.

 I had always used milk in my fruit shakes, so this seemed almost equivalent to using water in my cereal.
 Pretty gross, or so I thought.